 The final step of viral production requires virion assembly and this process is not well explored for SARS-CoV-2.
 For example, the role of the structural proteins of SARS-CoV-2 in virus assembly and budding is not known.
-In general, all beta-coronavirus structural proteins assemble at the endoplasmic reticulum (ER)-to-Golgi compartment [J. R. Cohen et al., A. Perrier et al.] and viral assembly requires two steps: Genome packaging which is a process in which the SARS-CoV-2 gRNA must be coated by the viral protein nucleoprotein (N) protein, forming viral ribonucleoprotein (vRNPs) complexes, before being selectively packaged into progeny virions [P. V'Kovski et al.], a step in which vRNPs bud into the lumen of the ER and the ER-Golgi intermediate compartment (ERGIC) [N. S. Ogando et al.].
-This results in viral particles enveloped with host membranes containing viral M, E, and S transmembrane structural proteins that need to be released from the cell.
+In general, all beta-coronavirus structural proteins assemble at the endoplasmic reticulum (ER)-to-Golgi compartment [J. R. Cohen et al., A. Perrier et al.] and viral assembly requires two steps: Genome packaging which is a process in which the SARS-CoV-2 gRNA must be coated by the viral protein nucleoprotein (N) protein, forming viral ribonucleoprotein (vRNPs) complexes, before being selectively packaged into progeny virions [P. V'Kovski et al., D. E. Gordon et al., R. McBride, and M. van Zyl, B. C.J.].

-SARS-CoV-2 gRNA packaging involves the N protein.
-The N protein of human coronaviruses is highly expressed in infected cells.
-It is considered a multifunctional protein, promoting efficient sub-genomic viral RNA transcription, viral replication, virion assembly, and interacting with multiple host proteins [P. V'Kovski et al., D. E. Gordon et al., R. McBride, and M. van Zyl, B. C.].
 In relation to transcription and replication, the N protein could provide a cooperative mechanism to increase protein and RNA concentrations at specific localizations S. Alberti, and S. Carra, S. F. Banani et al., and this way organize viral transcription.
-Five studies have shown that N protein undergoes liquid-liquid phase separation (LLPS) in vitro [A. Savastano et al., H. Chen et al., C. Iserman et al., T. M. Perdikari et al., J. Cubuk et al.], dependent on its C-terminal domain (CTD) [H. Chen et al.].
-It has been hypothesised that N could be involved in replication close to the ER and in packaging of gRNA into vRNPs near the ERGIC where genome assembly is thought to take place [A. Savastano et al.], but so far this is still speculative.
+Five studies have shown that N protein undergoes liquid-liquid phase separation (LLPS) in vitro [A. Savastano et al., H. Chen et al., C.

+Iserman et al., T. M. Perdikari et al., J. Cubuk et al.], dependent on its C-terminal domain (CTD) [H. Chen et al.] It has been hypothesised that N could be involved in replication close to the ER and in packaging of gRNA into vRNPs near the ERGIC where genome assembly is thought to take place [A. Savastano et al.], but so far this is still speculative.
 Phosphorylation of N could adjust the physical properties of condensates differentially in ways that could accommodate the two different functions of N: transcription and progeny genome assembly [A. Savastano et al., C. Iserman et al., C. R. Carlson et al.].